Ennosigaeon/xautoml/Tasks.md

 ## New Features

-- PC Explanations for Hyperopt
 - PC Explanations for SMAC
 - Ensemble Introspections
 - More "Continue in Jupyter" Buttons
 - Improve help texts
 - Help texts for components.
 Link to sklearn
-- Decision Tree approximation has same labels at some child nodes

 - Feature Correlation
 - Partial Dependency Plots